WordPress optimize

 Tip #4: HTTP/2 vs. HTTP/1

 HTTP/2 offers a decisive advantage over HTTP/1: websites load much faster with the newer web standard.
 However, in addition to an SSL certificate, you are also dependent on your host providing you with this service.
-However, many people are unclear as to whether this is actually the case for them or not.
+However, many people are unsure whether this is actually the case for them or not.

 One of the biggest advantages of HTTP/2 is the simultaneous processing of multiple requests.
 And this is exactly what you can clearly see in your waterfall diagram.
 As the requests are processed chronologically, several bars start at the same point on the X axis when HTTP/2 is used.

-On the left, you can see the typical loading behavior of a WordPress website without HTTP/2.
+On the left you can see the typical loading behaviour of a WordPress website without HTTP/2.
 The individual HTTP requests are executed one after the other.
 On the right, you can see how the same website behaves with HTTP/2: The individual requests are loaded simultaneously.

 If individual requests load in parallel, your website runs with HTTP/2.

-Tip #5: Recognize images that are too large
+Tip #5: Recognise images that are too large

-In around 30 percent of the websites we analyze, we still find potential in terms of image size.
-This is despite the fact that most webmasters assume that they have already achieved the optimum here.
+In around 30 per cent of the websites we analyse, we still find potential in terms of image size.
+This is despite the fact that most webmasters assume that they have already optimised this area.

 In our experience, images are – after caching – the most important factor in page load time.
 For every image you upload in the backend, WordPress automatically creates a whole series of additional files, the thumbnails or featured images.
 The correct compression of these files is one of the most effective methods of reducing the size and therefore the loading speed of your website.

-For example, we can show you how to optimize your images properly:
+For example, we can show you how to optimise your images properly:

 In the waterfall diagram, images can be quickly identified using the legend: Webpagetest displays them with purple bars, Pingdom with an icon.
 Only GTMetrix does not show images separately.
 In any case, if the corresponding bars are significantly longer than the bars of the other requests, this indicates a long image loading time.